taz5/RT1_Assignment3/README.md

 mkdir src
 catkin_make
 ```
 **Remember to source your workspace.
 You can do it either by using the .bashrc file or just source it within the terminal itself.
-The best practice it to source it in the bashrc file.**
+The best practice is to source it in the bashrc file.**

 To carry out this assignment, the following packages are required: